This article was originally published by The Urban Developer on 20 January 2022. It is reproduced here in full without amendment.

 “Builders can’t keep up with demand, but at the same time they can’t keep up with construction costs because all their supply chains have been hit, and some are going under now because they can't fulfil contracts they signed six months ago.’’

 Another huge challenge for developers at the moment is getting approvals through councils.

 “This is an uncontrollable part of the process once you've submitted your application.
 Some councils have statutory timeframes they have to adhere to, but with others, you literally have no idea when your project’s going to be assessed.
 That level of uncertainty is a massive problem when you’re planning a timeline for delivering a project.’’

 But property development is all about being a good problem solver, says Alasdair.

 “Problems are 100% guaranteed, so you've got to remain unemotional about them.
 Another important lesson I’ve learned is to make sure you build plenty of contingency into a project, maintain good relationships with your builders, and always choose the best professional consultants.’’

 Alasdair said finance is such a key part of a development project, keeping momentum in a project and DFP deliver options, with a fast turnaround.

 “The speed to access different finance options, allows me to make a decision quickly, and from a developers perspective, this maximises returns and minimises risk,” he said.

 Development Finance Partners is proud to work with Alasdair and the Omira Property Group.
 We specialise in property finance, providing complete end-to-end tailored solutions.

-To find out more about our finance solutions for your next project, book a discovery call.
+To find out more about our finance solutions for your next project, book a request a call back.